Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 Minor choosing travel destination on world map

 A minor travel consent form is a legal document, signed by a child's parents and/or legal guardians, giving permission for the child to travel with another adult.
-Any time a child travels abroad without both parents and/or legal guardians, they need to have this written permission.
+Any time a child travels abroad without both parents and/or legal guardians, U.S. Customs and Border Protection requires the child to have this written permission.

 To Whom It May Concern: